gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 13. **tracert**/**traceroute** : Show details about the path that a packet takes from a host to a target and displays information about each hop in the path.

+14. **LLDP (Link Layer Discovery Protocol)** : Is a Layer 2 (data link layer) protocol used by network devices to advertise their identity, capabilities, and neighbors on a local area network (LAN).
+By using LLDP, the technician can identify the specific switch and port to which the VoIP handset is connected.
+The device can query the switch for LLDP information and obtain details about the connected device, including the port number.

 # Troubleshooting Physical

 ## Cable Signal Issues